Glasgow Necropolis: History

-Pre-dating the cemetery, the statue of John Knox sitting on a column at the top of the hill, dates from 1825.
+Pre-dating the cemetery, the statue of John Knox standing on a column at the top of the hill in Fir Park, as the area was called at the time, dates from 1825.

-The first burials were in 1832 in the extreme north-east on the lowest ground and were exclusively for Jewish burials (see section below).
+The first burials were in 1832 in the extreme north-west on the lowest ground and were exclusively for Jewish burials (see section below).

 Alexander Thomson designed a number of its tombs, and John Bryce and David Hamilton designed other architecture for the grounds.

 The main entrance is approached by a bridge over what was then the Molendinar Burn.
 The bridge, which was designed by David Hamilton was completed in 1836.
 It became known as the "Bridge of Sighs" because it was part of the route of funeral processions (the name is an allusion to the Bridge of Sighs in Venice).
 The ornate gates (by both David and James Hamilton) were erected in 1838, restricting access onto the bridge.

-Three modern memorials lie between the gates and the bridge: a memorial to still-born children; a memorial to the Korean War; and a memorial to Glaswegian recipients of the Victoria Cross.
+Three modern memorials lie between the gates and the actual bridge: a memorial for stillborn children and neonatal deaths; a memorial to the Korean War; and a memorial to Glaswegian recipients of the Victoria Cross.

-Across the bridge the original scheme was to enter the area via a tunnel but this proved unviable.
-The ornate entrance of 1836 remains.
+At the necropolis end of the Bridge of Sighs stands a facade, which was originally meant as the entrance to a catacomb, where bodies could be stored.
+However, this setup proved to be unviable.
+The 1836 facade itself remains.

 The cemetery, as most early Victorian cemeteries, is laid out as an informal park, lacking the formal grid layouts of later cemeteries.
 This layout is further enhanced by the complex topography.
 The cemetery's paths meander uphill towards the summit, where many of the larger monuments stand, clustered around the John Knox Monument.

 The Glasgow Necropolis was described by James Stevens Curl as "literally a city of the dead".
 Glasgow native Billy Connolly has said: "Glasgow's a bit like Nashville, Tennessee: it doesn't care much for the living, but it really looks after the dead."